 Under the governments pooling regime capital receipts from Right-to-Buy (RTB) sales are pooled until a pre-set limit for government share of the income generated has been achieved.
-Once the target for the government share of the RTB receipts has been reached the Council may retain 100% of the receipts from any additional

-Right-to-Buy sales.
-This government share was permitted to be retained by councils for financial years 2022/23 and 2023/24, the new government has announced this arrangement will continue to help drive the purchase and building of additional homes.
-These funds are subject to a formal retention agreement between the Council and the MHCLG and must be used for replacement of the council housing sold, within an agreed timeframe.
+Once the target for the government share of the RTB receipts has been reached the Council may retain 100% of the receipts from any additional Right-to-Buy sales.
+These are subject to a formal retention agreement between the Council and MHCLG and must be used for replacement of the council housing sold, within an agreed timeframe (currently 5-years).